 The curriculum for the neurofeedback program is based on the certification guidelines of the Biofeedback Certification International Alliance (bcia.org) and includes both didactic coursework and practicum experience.
 The introduction course covers the BCIA "blueprint of knowledge" components and also introduces students to hands-on experience of doing neurofeedback.
 Additional practicums through the Sarabia Family Counseling Center on the Downtown Campus provide opportunities to complete the required hours of clinical practice.
 Practicum experience can be incorporated into counseling internship courses.
 Additional advanced courses cover more sophisticated forms of Neurotherapy, such as Quantitative EEG (QEEG), QEEG-guided NFB, Z-score NFB, Z-score LORETA NFB, Slow Cortical Potential (SCP) training, and the use of Event-Related Potentials (ERP) in assessment.
 In addition, training incorporates various modalities of biofeedback into Neurotherapy, such as skin temperature, skin conductance, respiration, heart-rate variability, and electromyogram (EMG).

-A constantly growing body of research is showing that neurofeedback (NFB) provides clinical benefit for several mental health issues, such as attention-deficit/hyperactivity disorder (ADHD/ADD), anxiety, trauma, depression, emotional regulation, addiction, and stress.
+A constantly growing body of research is showing that neurofeedback (NFB) provides clinical benefits for several mental health issues, such as attention-deficit/hyperactivity disorder (ADHD/ADD), anxiety, trauma, depression, emotional regulation, addiction, and stress.
 The neurofeedback training program at UTSA is designed to prepare clinicians to provide competent and effective treatment for a wide variety of issues using many of the most popular systems available on the market today.
-The UTSA Neurofeedback Program is unique as it is one of only four BCIA accredited university-based programs in the world.
+The UTSA Neurofeedback Program is unique as it is one of only four BCIA-accredited university-based programs worldwide.
 To learn more about the specific neurofeedback courses offered, select the URL below!

 Costs

-When compared to the fees for vendor-based training, the tuition-based program at UTSA is very competitive and offers far greater depth and more personalized supervision.
+The tuition-based program at UTSA is very competitive compared to the fees for vendor-based training and offers far greater depth and more personalized supervision.

 Research and Achievements